Stardew Valley is a great game focused on bringing life to your grandfather’s old farm.

 The chance to get double goods is 20%, not a bad chance at all.

-In our opinion, Gatherer is the way to go at level 5.
+In our view, the Gatherer is the superior choice at level 5.
 Sure, Forester gives a nice buff to the price of wood, but the double harvest from Gatherer combined with Botanist at level 10 is a huge buff.

 Forester is pretty useless because you usually never sell wood for profit in the early game.
 Maybe you sell a few bundles of logs in the beginning for some quick cash, but you won’t be doing it again after that.

-Let’s first take a look at the unlocks for the next four levels before we get into the level 10 professions.
+Let’s examine the unlocks for levels 6 to 9 before discussing the level 10 professions.

 Stardew Valley Foraging Levels: 6-9